 Access control is available only in the Databricks Operational Security Package.

-By default, all users can create and modify workspace objects unless an administrator enables workspace access control.
-With workspace access control, individual permissions determine a user’s abilities.
-This topic describes the individual permissions and how to enable and configure workspace access control.
+By default, all users can create and modify jobs unless an administrator enables jobs access control.
+With jobs access control, individual permissions determine a user’s abilities.
+This topic describes the individual permissions and how to enable and configure jobs access control.

 Go to the Admin Console.

 Select the Access Control tab.

 Click the Enable button next to Cluster and Jobs Access Control.